DevriX/Easy-Image-Gallery/readme.txt

 * "_blank" target for the image is added when the gallery is without lightbox, thus improving UX;
 * Fancybox upgraded to v.3.5.7;
 * Adding caption to the image for fancybox;
+* Change the classes of the plugin with prefixes
 * Fixing large image size on a href click (PrettyPhoto);
 * Fixing Fatal error on WP version 4.9.8;
 * Fixing a couple of font references where not pointing to the right folder in blocks.style.build.css;
+* Fixing gallery delete when edit the post with quick edit;
+* Fixing gallery delete when the post is in the trash;
 * Removing OceanWP theme scripts for proper plugin functionality;
+* Added new gallery - Luminous

 = 1.3.1 =
 * Release date - May 07, 2018.